AbhenayShree/3RPR_Updated/README.md

-# Hybrid Reinforcement Learning and Model Predictive Control for a 3-RPR Planar Parallel Manipulator
+# Hybrid Reinforcement Learning and Model Predictive Control Framework for a 3-RPR Planar Parallel Manipulator

 This repository presents a control framework for a 3-RPR planar parallel manipulator using three strategies:
 1. Model Predictive Control (MPC)